A Casual Start in Labor

 For those old enough to remember Sears when in its prime, they used to have these HUGE catalogs for people to order from through their mail order department.
 Each catalog probably cost the life of an entire tree, they were so big.
 And they were transported to the stores on, guess what?
 Semi-trailers.
-My glorified part-time employment at Dart began unloading trailers such as those; essentially picking up bundles of these huge-ass catalogs and stacking them on pallets by hand for the forklift driver to move from the trailer to staging areas to be reloaded on other trailers for distribution to the numerous stores in the area.
+My glorified part-time employment at Dart began with my officially unloading trailers such as those; essentially picking up bundles of these huge-ass catalogs and stacking them on pallets by hand for the forklift driver to move from the trailer to staging areas for eventually reloaded on other trailers for distribution to the numerous stores in the state of Arizona.
 It was back-breaking work and I was in those hot trailers in July without any air conditioning whatsoever.
 I was working twelve-hour days in conditions that were in excess of 100 degrees.
 More like 108 degrees.
 I was 23 years old and could tolerate it back then.
 My youth didn’t help make it much fun, though.
 But that’s what I signed up for and I didn’t bitch.
 I had a motorcycle payment and insurance to pay and this was going to get me there.

 I sweated my ass off for three days.
 On the fourth day, I was relieved of that duty and told to grab a tractor, hook up to a particular trailer, then make a delivery to a carpet installer in Glendale, Arizona.
 Coincidentally enough, I used to work for that company.
 They did carpet installations for Sears and I worked for them for a year or so.
 That’s where I worked for one of my favorite people of all time, John Husband, who was one of my father’s best friends.